fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

          ^
 {% endhighlight %}

 The error message is not very instructive, right?
-The error message points to the min function, when the real problem is in the use of it, specifically in line marked as #1 on usage_with_employees function.
+The error message points to the min function, when the real problem is in the use of it, specifically in line marked as #1 in the *usage_with_employees()* function.

 If we use a dynamic duck-typed programming language (like Python or Javascript) we will get a similar error but at runtime.

 The compiler (or interpreter) doesn't know how to do a < b for Employees, so this is the reason why we get the error.
 So, how to make Employee to satisfy the *TotallyOrdered* concept?
 Let's start satisfying the requirements imposed by the concept:

 - Employee must satisfy the *Regular* concept.
-- We have to provide an operator< with the signature: Employee x Employee -> bool
+- We have to provide an operator< with the signature:
+Employee x Employee -> bool
 - The operator< must be a total ordering relation.

 For now I want to skip the points 1 and 3, we will see them later.
 So let's concentrate on point 2 (remember, it is a syntactic requirement):